1800 898 220

 There are two primary forms of renewable gas

 Hydrogen is not a new, magical substance.
 It is the simplest and most abundant element in the universe.
 Like natural gas, hydrogen is a colourless and odourless in its normal state.
 Hydrogen like all other fuels is flammable, but like natural gas and petrol, if proper guidelines are followed hydrogen can be used safely.
 We are highly experienced at safely operating gas infrastructure.

 Hydrogen is used around the world today, including industry in South Australia – for example when making steel.
 From 1861 until 1969, South Australians relied upon Towns Gas to meet gas demand.
 Towns Gas was gas manufactured from coal and consisted of 50-60% hydrogen.
-Today we know that blended renewable gas is the first step on our journey to lowering carbon emissions and that the cost of producing hydrogen is decreasing.
+Today we know that blending renewable gas with natural gas is the first step on our journey to lowering carbon emissions and that the cost of producing renewable hydrogen is decreasing.

 Hydrogen is naturally occurring but is usually found attached to other elements – for example with oxygen as water (H2O) or with carbon as natural gas (CH4).
 Therefore, if we want to use hydrogen, we must separate it from these other elements.
 There are a number of ways to produce hydrogen.
 The most common is to use electricity to split water into hydrogen and oxygen using electricity – a process known as electrolysis.

 The electrolysis process separates the atoms of hydrogen and oxygen which are then reformed back into water vapour when you burn it, releasing energy as heat.
 Electrolysers can act as flexible demand that can be paired with intermittent wind and solar to take advantage of excess renewable generation, providing value to renewable generation as well as hydrogen production and use sectors.